 Unlike a home equity loan, a VA cash-out refinance replaces your existing mortgage rather than adding a second mortgage.

 But getting cash isn’t the only reason to get a VA cash-out loan.
-Qualified veterans with existing non-VA loans may replace their current loan with a VA cash-out refinance to lower their interest rate, get out of an adjustable-rate loan, or to eliminate expensive mortgage insurance.Click here to check your VA cash-out eligibility (Sep 26th, 2021)
+Qualified veterans with existing non-VA loans may replace their current loan with a VA cash-out refinance to lower their interest rate, get out of an adjustable-rate mortgage, or to eliminate expensive mortgage insurance.Check your VA cash-out eligibility.
+Start here (Sep 25th, 2023)

 What you can do with the cash